Trifolium-project/landscaper/README.md

 Example of heterogenius corporate landscape:
 ![Example corporate landscape](./assets/img/corp-landscape.jpg "Example corporate landscape")

 You can see, that corporate systems can have number of instances more than two, but SAP CPI often is limited by two tenants.
-Picture illustrates, how you can connect different environments to Dev and Prod CPI tenants.
+Picture illustrates, how you can connect different environments to Dev and Prod CPI tenants using landscaper.

 ### Quick start